 I do not agree at all.
 Our country can and will succeed, whatever it has to deal with and whatever it faces.
 Much of our defence collaboration is done through third-party organisations, whether they be NATO, the United Nations or joint expeditionary forces.
 As I have already touched upon, most of our defence industrial collaboration is done not through the European Union, but on a bilateral basis.

-Why cannot the Secretary of State just say, absolutely unequivocally, that no deal is not just undesirable but completely unthinkable?
+Why can the Secretary of State not just say, absolutely unequivocally, that no deal is not just undesirable but completely unthinkable?
 Does he agree with the Under-Secretary of State for Defence, the right hon.
 Member for Bournemouth East (Mr Ellwood), who has warned that no deal would be an “irresponsible act of self-harm”?
 It would be dangerous for Britain.
 Instead of using a no deal to blackmail MPs into supporting the Prime Minister’s unworkable deal, why will the Government not do the responsible thing and rule out no deal once and for all?

 Obviously, the hon.
 Lady will have the opportunity to take part in the debate this afternoon and tomorrow.
 The Prime Minister has negotiated a deal with the EU that she is putting to this House, and perhaps the hon.
 Lady will support it.
 But it is also clear that this country always has and always will succeed, whether we are in the EU or outside it; whether we have a deal or no deal, Britain will succeed and Britain will prosper.